Tuesday, December 27, 2011

 Eatliz - Lose This Child

-At first I felt a bit guilty for not posting a hebrew Israeli song-with Independence day coming up and everything.
-But then I remembered that my favorite Independence day parties are the indiependance ones celebrating independent Israeli artists so it worked out...
-Also tomorrow is Memorial Day for fallen soldiers and victims of terror and this is a quite fitting song.
+At first I felt a bit guilty for not posting an Israeli song in Hebrew with Independence Day coming up and everything.
+But then I remembered that my favorite Independence Day parties are the indie-pendance ones celebrating independent Israeli artists so it worked out...
+Also, tomorrow is Memorial Day for fallen soldiers and victims of terror and this is a quite fitting song.
 I suddenly realized that most of the soldiers were my age or a bit younger when they died.
 Quite chilling.
-I don't think that I'll ever get used to the fact that Independence day starts on the evening of Memorial day.
-The sharp move to "festive mode" always catches me by surprise and it never feels right to make plans to celebrate during memorial day.
+I don't think that I'll ever get used to the fact that Independence Day starts on the evening of Memorial Day.
+The sharp move to "festive mode" always catches me by surprise and it never feels right to make plans to celebrate during Memorial Day.
 But I guess that's part of it- as cliche as it sounds they died so we can live and celebrate.
 Anyways, Eatliz is an amazing band and this is a wonderful song-it's emotional without being sappy and the video is breathtaking.
 They're always outdoing themselves with very talented and creative videos and this is certainly no exception.
-Also see "attractive".

 http://www.myspace.com/eatliz